oblivia-simplex/Narrativity/2_amnasan.md

 others we cannot fully separate from our own experience of learning.

-I remember, as a teenager, lying drunk on my back, in the back yard of my parents\' tract home.
-I was too inebriated to do much more than move my head from side to side, through which I could see the stucco back of the house, and the garage which, among other things, sheltered my father\'s automotive tools (the trade he taught in a local high school).
+I remember, as a teenager, lying drunk on my back, in the back yard of my parents' tract home.
+I was too inebriated to do much more than move my head from side to side, through which I could see the stucco back of the house, and the garage which, among other things, sheltered my father's automotive tools (the trade he taught in a local high school).
 Letting my head roll in the other direction, I could see the redwood fence at the back of the yard.
 Looking straight ahead I saw the sky, representing my freedom to seek out a being